kkrt-labs/kakarot-docs/docs/architecture/understanding-zkevm.md

 It's called a "stack-based" architecture because the primary mode of computation is through a data stack, which is a last-in, first-out (LIFO) structure.

-Kakarot is a zkEVM built in Cairo.
+Kakarot is a ZK-EVM built in Cairo.
 Essentially, this means we've written number 1 to 8 in Cairo (by relying on existing StarknetOS clients as well).
 The [Geth](https://geth.ethereum.org/) team has done it in Golang.
 The [Reth](https://github.com/paradigmxyz/reth) team has done it in Rust.
 It just so